The University of Southern Mississippi

-Following the September 11, 2001 terrorist attacks, the Department of Homeland Security identified sport venues as soft targets of terrorism.
-The University of Southern Mississippi took the academic initiative to respond to the nation’s emerging security needs by establishing the National Center for Spectator Sports Safety and Security (NCS4) in 2006.
-The NCS4 is the nation’s only research Center focused on spectator sports safety and security.
-NCS4 serves as a cornerstone in representing The University of Southern Mississippi’s innovative approach to research, training, and development.
+In the aftermath of September 11, 2001, the United States Department of Homeland Security identified sport venues as soft targets for terrorism.
+In 2006, The University of Southern Mississippi (USM) established the National Center for Spectator Sports Safety and Security (NCS4) in order to respond to the nation’s emerging security needs.
+Today, NCS4 is the nation’s only research center devoted to the study and practice of spectator sports safety and security.
+It is a cornerstone in the scholarship arena as it represents USM’s innovative approach to research, training, and development.

 It started with a research question in a 2006 doctoral dissertation about the standards required for effective security management at university sport venues.
 Built upon this fundamental research, NCS4 is now an international research and education center for sports safety and security.
 The NCS4 collaborates with professional sport leagues and venues, intercollegiate and interscholastic athletics, marathon and endurance events, and international sporting events along with professional associations, private sector firms, and government agencies.
 Its partnerships bring together subject matter experts from government, industry, public safety, private enterprise, and academia to explore lessons learned and share ideas about best practices, strategies, training and certifications, and technology solutions for sport safety and security challenges.

 What is the National Center for Spectator Sports Safety and Security?